Givers: Recent years (2015–present)

 Following three years of touring, the band took a brief break.
 The group suffered from an identity crisis; Guarisco admitted to "a few months of losing perspective on what we thought we were."
 They regrouped to work on their second album, New Kingdom, which saw release in November 2015.
 It was crafted over eighteen months at various studios in New Orleans, North Carolina, and Wisconsin.
 Guarisco interpreted the sophomore album as more experimental, lacking traditional pop structures found on early efforts.
 Marcy Donelson from AllMusic found the LP "ebullient" and "thoughtful," while a reviewer for Rolling Stone (Australia) viewed it as "overstuffed", leaving the listener "aurally exhausted."

 In 2018, Glassnote issued the band's latest release, the Movin' On extended play.
 Movin' On compiles songs the band recorded with producer Dave Cobb—best-known for his work with Sturgill Simpson and Chris Stapleton—at the famed RCA Studio A in Nashville.
 It was also co-produced by Eric Heigle, and partially tracked at his New Orleans studio space.

 Musical style and influences

 The sound of Givers has been described as a combination of world music and indie rock.
 The music of Givers suggest modern exponents of Afro-pop, and their music has been called "island pop".

-The group were influenced by Dirty Projectors, as well as the Talking Heads.
+The group were influenced by Dirty Projectors, as well as Talking Heads.
 The group has been compared to Vampire Weekend, Neon Indian, and Local Natives.
 "What negates a good comparison and a bad comparison is not really the artist they mention, it's in the way that their face looks when they say it," said Guarisco.